On the Kodaira dimension of Hurwitz spaces

-(ii) If $3\leq k\leq \frac{g+2}{2}$, the Kodaira-Iitaka dimension of the coarse moduli space $\hh_g^k$ is maximal in this range as well. \end{theorem}

-We stress that in Theorem \ref{kodhurw} we have two results on the Kodaira dimension of the stack respectively of the coarse moduli space of the space of admissible covers.
-In the case of $\mm_g$ where the boundary has an extremely simple structure, the Kodaira dimension of the stack and that of the coarse moduli space trivially coincide, but this is no longer necessarily the case for the Hurwitz space which has a complicated boundary structure.
 Our result, which is uniform in $g$ and $k$, is sharp.
 When $k=2$ the map $\mathfrak{b}$, while being ramified along the boundary at the level of stacks, induces an isomorphism between the coarse moduli spaces $\hh_g^2$ and $\mm_{0,2g+2}$.
-In particular, $\hh_g^2$ is a rational variety for every $g$.
-We do not know whether the moduli spaces $\hh_g^3$ are unirational for small $g$.
-They appear not to have been considered in the classical literature, even in the intensely studied case of plane quartics (that is, $g=3$).
+In particular, $\hh_g^2$ is a rational variety for every $g$ and the canonical class of both the stack $\overline{H}_g^2$, as well as that of the coarse moduli space $\hh_g^2$ is not effective.

-A more careful analysis of effective divisors on $\mm_g$ not containing a specified $k$-gonal locus, leads to the following refinement of Theorem \ref{kodhurw} in the case of small genus:

-\begin{theorem} The Kodaira-Iitaka dimension of $\hh_7^4$ and that of $\hh_6^4$ is maximal.
-Furthermore, the Kodaira-iitaka dimension of $\hh_6^3$ is non-negative. \end{theorem}

 3pt